awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 ![\[Illustration showing Systems Manager Automation running in multiple Regions and multiple accounts.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/automation-multi-region-and-multi-account.png)

 **Important**
 Your account is charged for running automations in multiple Regions and accounts\.
-Multi\-Region and account step executions are considered *special steps*\.
+Multi\-Region and account steps are considered *special steps*\.
 There is no step limit for special steps, but your account is charged for each step processed by Systems Manager\.
 For more information, see the [AWS Systems Manager Pricing](https://aws.amazon.com/systems-manager/pricing/) page\.

 **How It Works**
 Running automations across multiple Regions and accounts or OUs works as follows: